 Land and improvements held for resale is recorded at the lower of acquisition cost or estimated net realizable value.
-At June 30, 2015, the cost of land and improvements is \$1,171,694 with an estimated net realizable value of \$618,477.
-There were no Successor Agency land parcels sold during the year.
+Three Successor Agency parcels with a cost of \$563,947 and a net realizable value of \$485,407 were sold during fiscal year 2015-16, the proceeds of which were deposited into the Redevelopment Asset Liquidation Fund for distribution to the appropriate taxing entities.
+At June 30, 2016, the cost of the remaining land and improvements is \$607,747 with an estimated net realizable value of \$133,070.